Trazodone hydrochloride overdose

 Toggle: English / Spanish

-Trazodone is an antidepressant medication.
-Trazodone overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medication.
+Trazodone is an antidepressant medicine.
+Sometimes, it is used as a sleep aid and to treat agitation in people with dementia.
+Trazodone overdose occurs when someone takes more than the normal or recommended amount of this medicine, either by accident or on purpose.

 Desyrel overdose; Deprax overdose; Molipaxin overdose; Thrombran overdose; Trialodine overdose; Trittico overdose

-Seek immediate medical help and call poison control.
-Do NOT make the person throw up unless told to do so by poison control.
+Seek medical help right away.
+Call poison control.
+Do NOT make the person throw up unless poison control or a health care provider tells you to.

 Before Calling Emergency